Grants are need-based aid that does not have to be repaid. They are reserved for students with the highest financial need.

 Apply for Grants Annually

 Your first step is to complete the FAFSA.
-The priority deadline is February 15.
+The priority date is March 15.
 UT’s federal school code is 003530.

 Keep Your Grants